popeindustries/sw-tester/README.md

 # `ServiceWorker` Testing made easy

-`sw-tester` extends the utility of [`sw-test-env`](https://github.com/popeindustries/sw-test-env) by enabling you to write one set of tests for the command line *and* the browser.
+`sw-tester` extends the utility of [`sw-test-env`](https://github.com/popeindustries/sw-test-env) by enabling you to write *one* set of tests for both the command line *and* the browser.
 Write tests against the mock `ServiceWorker` API provided by [`sw-test-env`](https://github.com/popeindustries/sw-test-env#api), then run those same tests seamlessly in the browser!

 Tests are written in [mocha](https://mochajs.org) with [chai](http://chaijs.com), and in addition to the functionality provided by `sw-test-env`, `sw-tester` includes a `testServer` that simplifies working with network requests triggered during `ServiceWorker` testing.